 This pandemic and the stay-at-home quar that has accompanied it have really messed with the concept of time — and now we’re seeing just how flimsy the whole enterprise was to begin with.
 That’s all it was?
 Words and plans and counting by sevens?
 Also what day of the week is it and why am I wearing a blouse with no pants?
 Maybe down the line we’ll look back and see this chapter as an opportunity, i.e. that moment when we each had the chance to re-assess how we want to be “in relationship” with time.

-One option is to just do away with days entirely, to accept their disappearance.
-That’s a valid choice a person can make.
-If you can’t figure out what day it is, then maybe it just doesn’t matter?
+One option would be to just do away with days entirely, to accept their disappearance.
+Seems like a valid choice a person can make.
+If you can’t figure out what day it is, then maybe it doesn’t matter?
 Like what does Monday even mean — and if people universally find it to be such a crummy day, why not just get rid of it?
 Why not pick an appealing day of the week and make that one be the permanent default?
-(FWIW I would definitely pick Thursday, a day for which I’ve always felt affection.
-As a kid, Thursdays meant all the good TV and the anticipation of the Friday bake sale at school, then a nice sparkly glide into the weekend.
+(FWIW I would definitely pick Thursday, a day I’ve always appreciated.
+As a kid, Thursdays meant all the good TV and then a nice sparkly glide into the weekend.
 Also, for a long time, my daughter called it “Fthursday,” getting tripped up on “f” vs the “th” so cleverly opting for both.)

 Second option: we get EXTREMELY SERIOUS ABOUT DAYS.
 We grab those days out of the virus-y air and we wrestle them back into place.
 And this is exactly what I’m doing.
 Because as appealing as it sounds to do away with the days, I cannot quit them.
 In fact, for many of us — including, I imagine, any parent of young kids — the disappearance of days has revealed just how badly we need them as an organizing principle.
 I need a container for my crew to live within.
 We need a structure to provide us with a common language so we can all agree about what the members of this household should be doing at any given moment — i.e. where we should be on the schooling-feeding-entertaining-